raisarin/multinational-retail-data-centralisation913/README.md

 # Multinational Retail Data Centralisation
-Extracting and cleaning data from the data source

-Creating database schema

-Querying the data
+Extracting and cleaning data from online resources such as AWS buckets, online link and local database.
+Creating database schema to relation between different tables within the database ensuring robustness and integrity of the data.
+Querying the data using SQL to organise and present the dataset in order to be easily understood by the users.

 ## Table of Contents
 1. [Installation instructions](#installation-instructions)